 Words such as "expect," "anticipate," "intend," "attempt," "may," "plan," "will", "can", "believe," "seek," "estimate," and variations of such words and similar expressions are intended to identify such forward-looking statements and information.
-Such statements include, but are 2019 Scorecard MD&A not limited to, references to improved reliability of distribution systems, educational efforts, and industry and internal targets.
+Such statements include, but are not limited to, references to educational efforts, and industry and internal targets.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
-Some of the factors that could cause such differences include legislative or regulatory developments, government policy and program developments, an unexpected increase in call centre volumes, call financial market conditions, general economic conditions and the weather.
+Some of the factors that could cause such differences include the scope and duration of the COVID-19 pandemic and related developments including government and the company's response and mitigation measures, legislative or regulatory developments, government policy and program developments, an unexpected increase in call centre volumes, financial market conditions, general economic conditions and the weather.
 For these reasons, the information on future performance is intended to be management's best judgment on the reporting date of the performance scorecard, and could be markedly different in the future.
 We do not intend, and we disclaim any obligation, to update any forward-looking statements, except as required by law.